MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ```

 If the error occurs during script execution or is a parsing error, PowerShell returns a multiline
-error message that contains the error, a pointer and error message showing where the error is in
+error message that contains the error, a pointer, and an error message showing where the error is in
 that line.
 If the terminal doesn't support ANSI color escape sequences (VT100), then colors are not
 displayed.